jsgroth/advent-of-code-2024/README.md

 [Advent of Code 2024](https://adventofcode.com/2024) solutions

-Each day's solution is an individual binary located in `src/bin/`, with shared code in `src/lib.rs`.
+Each day's solution is an individual binary located in `src/bin/`, with shared code in `src/lib.rs` (and its submodules).

 Correctness for sample inputs is verified via unit tests:
 ```shell